Can I buy OLLAS online?

 -If you don’t like to weed.

 The OLLA spacing will depend on plant selection, soil type and temperature.
-But as a general rule, plant within 18 inches from center of OLLA or 12 inches from the outer wall.
+As a general rule, plant within 18 inches from center of OLLA.l.

 This space will equal a 36” diameter circle around the OLLA.

-Optimum plant spacing and distance will also be influenced by the root system of the plant.
-For instance, tomatoes have an aggressive root system, so placing them at the edge of the wetting area will allow ample room for growth.
-In a 4×4 above ground garden, 4 tomato plants 18 inches from the center of the OLLA work well (see diagram).
-The smaller the plant, the more one can plant around one OLLA.
-A little experimentation and your common sense will serve you well when deciding.
+Optimum plant spacing and distance will also be influenced by the root system and size of the plant.
+For instance, tomatoes are a large plant with an aggressive root system, so placing them at the edge of the wetting area will allow ample room for growth.
+In a 4×4 garden, 4 tomato plants 18 inches from the center of the OLLA work well (see diagram).
+The smaller the plant, can be planted around one OLLA.
+A little experimentation and common sense will serve you well when deciding.
 If you have any questions, we’d love to hear from you.
-Our contact information is just to the left in the green bar.

 No. The OLLA is partially buried and filled with water.
 Plant OUTSIDE the pot.